-- Obtain a Federal Student Aid Personal Identification Number (PIN).
-You will need a PIN to sign your aid application and documents electronically.
-Parents of dependent students will also need to obtain a PIN.
-Apply for a PIN here
+- Create an FSA ID which is a username and password combination that serves as your unique identifier to sign your aid application and documents electronically.
+Parents of dependent students will also need to obtain an FSA ID.
+Apply for an FSA ID here.

 - Complete the Free Application for Federal Student Aid (FAFSA) online.
 Often referred to as FAFSA on the Web, this online application gives you directions each step of the way.

 - Gather the documents you need before you begin.
 Review what is needed here.

 - Be sure to provide our “Federal School Code” 003688 in the required section on the FAFSA.
 Your information will then be forwarded to the JSC Student Financial Services Office by the Federal Processor.